caravelo/beercruit/README.md

 ```

 ## 3. Make a pull request
-Once you have it ready, make us a pull request so we can double-check you have enconded the file properly and there is availability for that slot.
+Once you have it ready, make a pull request so we can double-check you have enconded the file properly and there is availability for that slot.

 ## 4. Grab your Beers!
 Once approved, we will send you an email with the exact address of the bar where we’re meeting.
-Being these the firsts meet-up we’re hosting and hoping we’ll do lots more, we’ll do everything we can to make them as pleasant and interesting for you as possible!
+Being these the firsts meet-ups we’re hosting and hoping we’ll do lots more, we’ll do everything we can to make them as pleasant and interesting as possible!

 Remember: this is a zero-commitment beer meetup and it's just a chance to get to know each other and eventually spark a potential interest to work together!